 Nutrition at MedlinePlus provides an easy to use Calorie Count – Fast Food; Dietary Guidelines (how many calories per day do you need?
 Try 1800 for moderately active women age 60, 2400 for moderately active 60-year old men), ChooseMyPlate instead of Food Pyramids, Healthy Eating, Menu Planner, Ethnic Food, Diet Choices to Prevent Cancer, Vegetables.
 Much more

-This site provides “food composition” comparison data for any foods you choose.
+NutritionData provides calorie and nutrition information.
+Find “food composition” comparison data for any foods you choose.
 Enter the food in the search box at the top of the home page.
 Great way to understand vitamins, nutrients, calories and fullness factor from your foods.

 Detailed report by US Department of Health and Human Services (September 2003) addressing the cost of disease and illness.
 Specific sections are included on Overweight and Obesity, Diabetes, Cardiovascular (Heart) Disease, Asthma, and Tobacco Use.
 Metabolic Syndrome also discussed

-The American Heart Association’s 2018 list of Workplace Health Achievement companies shows many hospitals and health systems at the top Gold level, and at Silver and Bronze levels.
+The American Heart Association’s 2019 list of Workplace Health Achievement companies shows many hospitals, health plans and health systems at the top Gold level, and at Silver and Bronze levels.
 Honored organizations addressed 55 best practices to promote exercise, good nutrition and a wellness culture in the workplace